Hong Kong Employment Visa Self-Sponsorship – the Reality for Entrepreneurs Masquerading as Employees

 Let’s assume you make an application on the basis you’re an employee but really you’re an entrepreneur in disguise.

-If your employer’s business has been established for less than 2 years and has not successfully sponsored a foreign national’s employment visa before, the HKID will apply 2 specific tests to your application.
+If your employer’s business has been established for less than 2 years and has not successfully sponsored a foreign national’s employment visa before, ImmD will apply 2 specific tests to your application.